X3n0m0rph59/precached/OVERVIEW.md

 * VFS Stat(x) Cache (stable) - Prime the kernel’s dentry caches by walking directories and stat()ing files
 * Static Blacklist (stable) - Blacklist files that shall not be accessed by the precached daemon
 * Static Whitelist (stable) - Force caching of files or applications into memory
-* ftrace Messages (stable) - Insert custom messages into the Linux ftrace subsystems event stream
 * Janitor (stable) - Perform janitorial tasks when the system is idle, like cleanup of trace logs etc...
 * Fork Bomb Mitigation (not implemented/in development)

-The following hooks are available for precached (as of 2017-11-21)
+The following hooks are available for precached (as of 2019-06-27)

+* fanotify logger (in development) - Generate I/O trace logs by utilizing the Linux fanotify subsystem
-* ftrace logger (stable) - Generate I/O trace logs by utilizing the Linux ftrace subsystem
+* ftrace logger (deprecated) - Generate I/O trace logs by utilizing the Linux ftrace subsystem
 * ptrace logger (deprecated) - Generate I/O trace logs by `ptrace()` ing processes and trapping system calls
 * Fork Bomb detector (not implemented/in development)
 * I/O Trace Prefetcher (in development) - Prefetch files using a previously recorded I/O trace log